 Confetti Dolls, Inc.

 1930s+ USA - made all composition painted eye dolls, similar to

-Storybook dolls, but not the same quality and Dress-Me type dolls have been
+Storybook dolls, but not the same quality or Heinz & Kerr dolls and

 dolls are marked Confetti Dolls on their back.

 Inc. Storybook doll 6 1/2"

 Dollcraft Novelty Company doll 1920s+ USA - Lone Ranger & Tonto